kaist-plrg/jstar/README.md

 ```bash
 $ git clone --recurse-submodules https://github.com/kaist-plrg/jstar.git
 ```
-Please see `INSTALL.md` for the detailed guide of installation.
+Please see `INSTALL.md` for the detailed guide of installation and how to use this artifact.

 ## Overall Structure